pingcap/docs/dev/reference/sql/views.md

 ---
-title: View
+title: Views
 summary: Learn how to use views in TiDB.
 category: reference
 ---

-# View
+# Views

 TiDB supports views.
-A view acts as a virtual table and its table schema is defined by the `SELECT` statement when you create a view.
+A view acts as a virtual table and its table schema is defined by the `SELECT` statement when you create the view.
 Using views has the following benefits:

-- Exposing only safe fields and data to users to ensure the security of sensitive fields and data stored in the underlying table
+- Exposing only safe fields and data to users to ensure security of sensitive fields and data stored in the underlying table
 - Defining complex queries that frequently appear as views to make complex queries easier and more convenient

 ## Query views

 Querying a view is similar to querying an ordinary table.
-However, when TiDB executes a view query, it expands this view into the `SELECT` statement defined when the view was created, and then executes the expanded query statement.
+However, when TiDB queries a view, it actually queries the `SELECT` statement associated with the view.

 ## Examples